Come join a great organization with a mission to empower the lives of individuals with disabilities

 • Clear background checks as defined by regulations and policies.

 SCIL provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, sexual preference, disability, or genetics.
 Minorities and people with disabilities are encouraged to apply.
-Reasonable accommodations will be provided.
+Reasonable accommodation is provided.

-A hybrid work schedule is enacted after the successful completion of the probationary period.
+Hybrid work schedule enacted after successful completion of probationary period.